College of Visual & Performing Arts

 Executive Director, Summer Residential Governor's School for Visual & Performing Arts and Humanities

 Fax: (540) 831-6133

-Prior to his appointment at Radford University, Dr. Gallops served on the faculties of The University of Tampa, The University of South Florida, Hillsborough Community College and the Hillsborough County Public Schools (Tampa, Florida) where his high school Orchestras, Concert, Marching, and Jazz bands presented superior performances at Florida Bandmasters Association district and state festivals, The Bands of America National Concert Band Festival, toured Japan, and received national and international acclaim.
+Prior to his appointment at RU, Dr. Gallops served on the faculties of The University of Tampa, The University of South Florida, Hillsborough Community College and the Hillsborough County Public Schools (Tampa, FL) where his high school Orchestras, Concert, Marching, and Jazz bands presented superior performances at Florida Bandmasters Association district and state festivals, the Bands of America National Concert Band Festival, toured Japan, and received national and international acclaim.
 Dr. Gallops has published and presented papers, clinics, lectures, and performances for numerous regional, national and international music organizations.